kgdunn/pid-book/process-monitoring/process-monitoring.rst

 	#.
 Import the data and just plot it.
 Do you see any time trends, outliers, spikes, missing data gaps?
 	#.
 Locate any regions of data which are from generally stable operation.
 Remove spikes and outliers that will bias your control limits calculations.
 In other words, find regions of common-cause operation.
 	#.
 Estimate limits that you would expect to contain this stable region of operation just by looking at the plots.
 	#.
-Then calculate preliminary control limits (UCL, LCL), using the formula shown in in this part of the course.
+Then calculate preliminary control limits (UCL, LCL), using the formula shown in this section.
 	#.
 Test your chart on **new, unused** data.
 This new data should contain both common and special cause operation.
 	#.
 How does your chart work?
 Quantify the type I and II error.
 Adjust the limits and control chart parameters (e.g. :math:`\lambda`) if necessary.
 You may even have to resort to a different variable to plot.
 	#.
 Run the chart on your desktop computer for a couple of days.
 When you detect an unusual event, go and check with the process operators and verify the event.
 Would they have reacted to it, had they known about it?
 Or, would this have been a false alarm?
 You may need to refine your limits, or the value you are plotting again.
 	#.
 Remember that this form of control charting is not an expert system - it will not diagnose problems: you have to use your head by looking at patterns in the chart, and use knowledge of other process events.
 	#.
 Demonstrate the system to your colleagues and manager.
 But show them economic estimates of the value of early detection.
 They are usually not interested in the plots alone.
 	#.
 Installation and operator training will take time.
-This assumes of course that you have real-time data acquisition systems and real-time processing systems in place - most companies do.
+This assumes that you have real-time data acquisition systems and real-time processing systems in place - most companies do.
 	#.
 Listen to your operators for what they want to see.
-Use principles of :ref:`good data visualization <data-visualization-chapter>` to reduce unnecessary information.
+Use principles of :ref:`good data visualization <SECTION-data-visualization>` to reduce unnecessary information.
 Make your plots interactive - if you click on an unusual point it should "drill-down" and give you more information and historical context.
 	#.
 Future monitoring charts are easier to get going, once the first system is in place.

 ..
 Workflow for what happens with a new observation, once you have the monitoring settings